khalid-hussain/shaheen/chap11.md

 The jailer gestured to the executioner, who immediately took the bangles from the hands of Abu Abdullah's wife.

-Badr Bin Mughira's face was towards the other side.
+Badr bin Mughira's face was towards the other side.
 He had listened to their conversation and his eyes swelled with tears of gratitude for the Supreme Being who never forgets his slaves no matter what.

 The executioner unlocked the shackles.

-Badr Bin Mughira got up, turned around and looked at his benefactors.
+Badr bin Mughira got up, turned around and looked at his benefactors.
 The Queen Mother moved forward and said, "Son!
 Consider me like your mother.
 We have done our duty but if you take this as a favor then when the time comes, do not take revenge from Abu Abdullah but consider him to be someone who deserves sympathy."

-Badr Bin Mughira replied, "I still think he deserves sympathy.
+Badr bin Mughira replied, "I still think he deserves sympathy.
 I have seen how helplessly he's surrounded by the nation sellers."

 Abu Abdullah's wife said tearfully, "I want to take a pledge from you that is